 Challenges and Areas for Improvement

 The quality and completeness of health data are also significant concerns.
-Some healthcare organisations have high-quality, research-ready datasets, while others require substantial cleaning and standardisation before they can be used.
-This creates additional challenges in ensuring that all data is fit for research purposes.
+Some healthcare organisations have higher-quality, near-to-research-ready datasets, while others require substantial cleaning and standardisation before they can be used.
 The panel emphasised the need for flexible data curation strategies that can accommodate the differing needs of researchers.
 While some researchers prefer raw, unprocessed data, others require clean, standardised datasets for their work.

-Another challenge is the balancing act between ensuring consistency across the SDE network and allowing for the flexibility needed to accommodate different research projects.
+Another challenge is the balancing act between ensuring consistency across the SDE Network and allowing for the flexibility needed to accommodate different research projects.
 Researchers want a seamless, consistent process for accessing data, but they also require agility to adapt the data to their specific needs.
-Finding the right balance between these competing demands is an ongoing challenge for the SDE programme.
+Finding the right balance between these competing demands is an ongoing challenge for the Data for R&D Programme

-Looking ahead, the panel discussed the need for long-term funding to ensure the sustainability and success of the SDE programme.
-While the programme has made significant progress, many initiatives are still in their early stages, and continued investment is needed to maintain momentum.
-The panelists expressed hope that the government would provide multi-year funding to support the development of secure data environments, which are critical for driving innovation in healthcare research.
+Looking ahead, the panel discussed the need for long-term funding to ensure the sustainability and success of the Data for R&D Programme, which funds the NHS Research SDE Network.
+While the Programme has made significant progress, many initiatives are still in their early stages, and continued investment is needed to maintain momentum.
+The panellists expressed hope that the Government would provide multi-year funding to support the development of secure data environments.

 Additionally, the panel highlighted the importance of continuous patient and public involvement.
-Engaging with patients and ensuring their concerns are addressed will remain a key priority as the SDE programme evolves.
-The success of the SDE relies not only on the technological infrastructure but also on the trust and support of the public.
+Engaging with patients and ensuring their concerns are addressed will remain a key priority as the SDE Network evolves.
+The success of SDEs relies not only on the technological infrastructure but also on the trust and support of the public.

 The session at HETT Show provided valuable insights into the progress and challenges of implementing secure data environments in the NHS.
-The SDE programme has already made significant strides in enabling secure, cross-regional access to health data for research, but there is still much work to be done.
-With continued investment, patient engagement, and cross-regional collaboration, the SDE has the potential to transform healthcare research and improve patient outcomes across the UK.
+The SDE Network has already made significant strides in enabling secure, cross-regional access to health data for research, but there is still much work to be done.
+With continued investment, patient engagement, and cross-regional collaboration, the SDEs have the potential to transform healthcare research and improve patient outcomes across the UK.

 Join the Community